 The Chapter’s Smart Growth Committee volunteers are working together for a better city and region -– one where the built environment allows people to live, work, play, and travel with minimal impact upon the planet's air, water, and soil.

-The committee advocates for more environmentally friendly transportation options in the District and the region, working with other Sierra Club chapters and advocacy organizations in the region to influence the D.C. government, Metro officials, and other decision makers.
-In recent years, the committee has been a leader in advancing progress on D.C.’s streetcar network, fighting on behalf of Metro riders to limit the impact of budget shortfalls, and pressing for more trails like the Metropolitan Branch Trail.
+The committee advocates for more environmentally friendly transportation options and development patterns in the District and the region, working with other Sierra Club chapters and advocacy organizations in the region to influence the D.C. government, Metro officials, and other decision makers.
+In recent years, the committee has been a leader in advancing progress on D.C.’s streetcar network, advocating for transit-oriented developments, and pressing for more trails like the Metropolitan Branch Trail.

 Did you know?
-The DC Chapter began its advocacy for Smart Growth in 1997 and one of the first chapters to endorse the Sierra Club's Neighborhood Principles for Smart Growth, which recognize that "Sprawl and Smart Growth are issues powerfully entwined with social justice."
+The DC Chapter began its advocacy for Smart Growth with the "Restore the Core" campaign in 1997.
+We were one of the first chapters to endorse the Sierra Club's Neighborhood Principles for Smart Growth, recognizing that "Sprawl and Smart Growth are issues powerfully entwined with social justice."

 Did you know?
 Every single day for the past generation, over 100 acres of forests -- an area larger than Theodore Roosevelt Island -- have been cut down within the Chesapeake Bay watershed, mostly for development.
 Smart growth, including infill development, is absolutely essential to halt the sprawl that imperils local wildlife, our own drinking water quality, and the world's climate.

 * Except December, when we meet at Chapter's holiday party.